 - i.
 All equipment, meters, cables, or other attachments shall be either contained within the interior or concealed upon the exterior of the pole structure. - ii.
 The antenna element located on the top of the pole shall be encased in a shroud or other concealment element.
 Although the Village recognizes that the antenna element may be larger in diameter than the pole itself, in no instance shall the antenna element have a diameter greater than two times that of the pole. - iii.
 The pole must include a street light, pedestrian pathway light, or both, depending on the proposed location of the pole, together with design elements to permit affixation of a banner to the pole.
 If the pole is to be placed in close proximity to a vehicular travel way, a street light shall be included in the design of the pole.
 The street light shall be placed at a height similar to that of other street lights already existing along the roadway.
 The applicant shall be responsible for the cost of electricity for the light and the maintenance of same.
 If the pole is to be placed in close proximity to a pedestrian pathway, a pedestrian pathway light shall be included in the design of the pole.
 The pedestrian pathway light shall be placed at a height similar to that of other pedestrian pathway lights already existing along the pathway.
 If the proposed location of the pole is between a vehicular travel way and a pedestrian pathway, where existing lighting exists along the roadway and pedestrian pathway, then both a street light and a pedestrian pathway light shall be included in the design of the pole.
 Where existing lights exist, the type and character of the light, whether a street light, pedestrian pathway light, or both, shall be similar to that of the existing lights. - iv.
 The Village's preference is for the equipment cabinet, meter, and any other required non-antenna equipment be built into the base of the pole.
 The Village recognizes that this may not always be possible due to utility company requirements or space limitations such as, but not limited to, minimum sidewalk width or minimum roadside offsets.
 When these utility company requirements or space limitations exist, the Village shall permit a separate cabinet to be installed adjacent to the proposed pole.
 A single cabinet including all necessary equipment is preferred and multiple cabinets or boxes shall not be permitted when a single cabinet can be utilized.
-When a separate cabinet is necessary, the proposed cabinet shall be covered on all exposed sides by a polymer wrap.
-The color and aesthetic design of the polymer wrap shall be selected by the Village of Wellington Engineering Department based on the subject location.
-The wrap design type shall be provided to the permittee in the permit approval package.
+When a separate cabinet is necessary, the proposed cabinet shall be covered on all exposed sides by a vinyl wrap.
+Vinyl wrapped cabinet material must meet the following material specifications or approved equal, as determined by the Village of Wellington Engineering Department: